Identification, Images, & Information

 First abdominal sternite entire, not divided by hind coxae (characteristic of suborder Polyphaga of the Coleoptera)

 Larvae are very different-looking, and may not be recognized as lady beetles.
-They are more flattened and elongated ("alligator-shaped"), without the wings to make a round, glossy shell.
+They are soft-bodied, flattened and elongated ("alligator-shaped").
 Predatory species have fully-developed legs, so they don't look as much like worms as many other beetle larvae.
+Larvae go through 4 instars, that is they molt three times before pupating; the instars can be fairly different.
 Many are gray or black and may have colorful markings (A).
 Others have waxy white tufts, resembling caterpillars or mealybugs (B).
 Plant-eating larvae are yellow with long spines (C).

-Adults and larvae are present from spring to fall, with some adults able to survive cold winters.
-Year-round in the south.
+Season Active adults and larvae are present from spring to fall.
+Some adults can survive cold winters, but are usually inactive.
+All life stages present year-round in the south.

 Some lady beetles are plant-eating, however, and can be destructive in gardens (A).
 Others consume fungus, such as mildew and plant molds (B).
 Predatory species may supplement their diet with pollen (C).

-The larvae are different from the adults - Some have tufts of white wax on the surface that make them look like mealybugs.
+Life Cycle Larvae go through 4 different instars before pupating and finally becoming adults.
+Some larvae have tufts of white wax on the surface that make them look like mealybugs.

 Before becoming adults, they go through an immobile stage with a shell-like skin.
 They shed this pupal case to emerge as adults.